gamepopper/Vigilante-Game-Framework/README.md

 ## Structure
 The framework itself is found in the **VFrame** directory, the **Example** directory contains an example project which uses multiple substates to demonstrate the various features of the engine.

+## Prerequisites
+* SFML (Preferably 2.4.0 or Higher) and all the required external libraries needed to build projects with it.
+* GLEW (If you want to use the 3D rendering capabilities, otherwise you need to define the VFRAME_NO_3D preprocessor to disable it)

 ![3D Object Rendering](https://i.imgur.com/Q5rFUf9.gif)

 ![Particle Effects](https://i.imgur.com/SsmpZqM.gif)